madprops/blog/docs/jstyle.md

 I use `ejs` templates heavily through [Handlebars](https://handlebarsjs.com/).

+>(Lately I stopped using Handlebars and now just use raw HTML templates)

 They're special files or snippets you can use to generate `html`.

 A template can look like this: